 Each trigger only fires once for each subscription in that process by default.
 So, if a subscriber fills out that form and then fills it out again later, the workflow will not activate a second time.
 If you want your automation to be activated more than once, go to the sidebar and choose the “Repeat workflow for subscribers who…” option.

-No worries at all about spamming them because the same subscriber can’t be activated more than once in a 24-hour span.
-Furthermore, subscribers can only be activated a second time after completing the procedure.
+No worries about spamming them.
+Because the same subscriber can’t be activated more than once in 24 hours, subscribers can only be activated a second time after completing the procedure.

 Except for the custom field and date update triggers, the “Repeat workflow” option is available for all triggers.
 Subscribers can be activated several times by default for these two choices (but only after 24 hours).
-This is a common automation procedure that may automatically trigger anniversaries and birthdays every year.
+For example, this common automation procedure may automatically trigger anniversaries and birthdays every year.

 If you want to better understand automation, research email automation before digging into particular triggers and how to utilize them!

 These Automation Triggers Add “Extra Vitamin” To Your Email Campaign

 Trigger 1: When a subscriber joins a group

 The most common (and powerful) automation trigger is “when a subscriber joins a group.”
 Groups are used to segregate an audience.
 You may automatically send customized emails to subscribers in certain audiences using this trigger.
 Sending material relevant to your readers can help you increase your open rates.

 When a subscriber joins the group you choose when configuring your process, this trigger is triggered.

 It’s ideal if you have a signup form for a specific interest group or if your form allows subscribers to self-select several groups.
 In addition, you can now send personalized emails to each group and fine-tune your sales funnel.